-On an annual basis, Kitsap County publishes and advertises a Notice of Funding Availability (NOFA).
+A Notice of Funding Availability (NOFA) will be issued for all other homeless housing and services programs.
 This notice sets forth the annual program priorities; the duration of funds to be awarded or distributed; the deadline for submission of funding applications; and any other pertinent information related to the process.